-Local election results suggest Sinn Féin’s ‘inflection point’ (and a UI) remain some way off
+Results suggest Sinn Féin’s ‘inflection point’ (and a UI) remain some way off

 If I might use the old Slugger saw Sinn Féin has leaned too heavily on ad hominem attacks on the government rather than dealing in matters of substance.
 So something is wrong merely because X has done it.
 See this tweet from a Dublin Cllr…

 Anyone who has been at a southern count centre when a SF candidate is elected knows waving the tricolour is de rigeur along with the broader custom of raising the candidate shoulder high.
-The flag becomes right wing only when a rival uses it.
+To SF the flag becomes right wing only when a rival uses it.

 This confusion reflects a strange opacity within the southern discourse about what right wing means.
 In the Midlands North-West Luke Flanagan (left independent) was partly elected on a huge influx of transfers from Peter Casey (right independent).